PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 6. When were you at your best today, and why?
 7. (Assuming we were studying the same thing and you could decide and have access to anything), where would you start tomorrow?
 Why?
 8. What can/should you do with what you know?

 ***

-## Next up!
-Coming Datalab we will reflect upon today's independent study material, and give you an opportunity to ask any questions you might have.

-***